-‘The Conners’ Fans React To Surprise Guest Star From Original ‘Roseanne’ Series: ‘Kathy Bowman!’
+‘The Conners’ Fans React To Surprise Guest Star From Original ‘Roseanne’ Series

 On the most recent episode of the ABC spinoff, titled “A Kiss Is Just a Kiss,” Darlene (Sara Gilbert) had it out with an uptight grandmother in the school principal’s office.
 The woman, aka “Austin’s grandmother,” was outraged over the fact that her grandson was kissed in school by Darlene’s son Mark (Ames McNamara), thus violating the school’s no-PDA policy.
 At one point she called Mark a liar and shamed him for wearing nail polish.
 The outraged guardian did not want to face the fact that her grandson is gay, so she lashed out at the Conners.

-It didn’t take fans of the ABC spinoff to recognize the actress who was throwing the tantrum.
+It didn’t take fans of the ABC spinoff long to recognize the actress who was throwing the tantrum.
 In comments to an Instagram pic from the scene, viewers immediately recognized her as Meagen Fay, the actress who played stuck-up next door neighbor Kathy Bowman on the original Roseanne series.

 “Kathy Bowman!!” wrote a fan.